Caleb-Hollingsworth/Caleb-Hollingsworth/README.md

 I am a full-stack software developer with a major background in music performance and teaching.
 I am a driven and focused problem-solver with an analytical mind and strong attention to detail.

-Currently I work as a junior full-stack developer for a company called Atomic Atlas, where we create applications for clientele as well as ourselves, using our Atomic Development Kit.
+Currently I work as a full-stack developer for a company working to build a virtual live event environment called, XPO 360.

 I also work with this cool guy, [Mike Gasbarro](https://github.com/mpgasbarro), on a little passion project of ours called, Terra.
 Terra is full-stack mobile application where people can find and create packlists for outdoor adventures.